fisherdog1/UNL-CE-Thaumaturgy/gdb/p1_secret/secret.md

 	(gdb) symbol-file p1_secret/secret

 You can see the current working directory using `pwd`, and change it using `cd`, just like in a regular old bash terminal.
-Since we started gdb with `sudo` there's a high chance our working directory is currently /root .
+However, since we started gdb with `sudo` there's a high chance our working directory is currently /root .
 If this is the case, you can skip having to `cd` to the project by restarting gdb with the `--cd=` option set to the current directory.

 	sudo gdb --tui --cd=.